westandskif/rate-mirrors/README.md

    See _rate-mirrors arch_ example above for more info.

+4. `rate-mirrors artix` -- fetches Artix Linux mirrors and tests them

+   See _rate-mirrors arch_ example above for more info.

-4. `rate-mirrors stdin` -- takes mirrors from stdin
+5. `rate-mirrors stdin` -- takes mirrors from stdin

    Each string should comply with one of two supported formats: